-Sagicor Life has outstanding reviews and is a great choice if you know that you want a no medical exam life insurance policy.
-Sagicor’s no medical exam term quotes are lower than many of their competitors and you can purchase coverage almost instantly.
+Sagicor Life has outstanding reviews and is a great choice if you know you want a no-medical-exam life insurance policy.
+Sagicor's no-medical-exam term quotes are lower than many of its competitors, and you can purchase coverage almost instantly.
 This is handy if, for example, you need to show proof of coverage to get a loan.
-In addition, Sagicor’s simplified issue whole life and universal life insurance policies have higher options for death benefits than you can find almost anywhere else.
+In addition, Sagicor's simplified issue whole life and universal life insurance policies have higher options for death benefits than you can find almost anywhere else.

-Sagicor Life Insurance offers several term, whole and universal life insurance policies, most of which can be purchased with no medical exam.
-Their accelerated underwriting process provides a decision on whether you’re approved for coverage within two days, though it often takes just a few minutes.
+Sagicor life insurance offers several term, whole and universal life insurance policies, most of which can be purchased with no medical exam.
+The company's accelerated underwriting process provides a decision on whether you're approved for coverage within two days, though it often takes just a few minutes.

-Sagicor Life offers term life insurance for 10, 15 and 20 year terms, and coverage can range from $50,000 to over $1 million.
-You can purchase a level term life insurance policy up to age 75 and coverage is renewable until you reach 95.
-Just keep in mind that Sagicor’s no medical exam policies are only available if you’re below 66 and don’t want more than $500,000 in coverage.
+Sagicor offers term life insurance for 10-, 15- and 20-year terms, and coverage can range from $50,000 to more than $1 million.
+You can purchase a level term life insurance policy up to age 75, and coverage is renewable until you reach 95.
+Just keep in mind that Sagicor's no-medical-exam policies are only available if you're 65 or younger and need less than $500,000 in coverage.

-Since Sagicor offers universal and whole life insurance policies, their term policies are all convertible to permanent coverage until you reach age 70.
-This is a great benefit, as your financial needs may change as you get older, and isn’t always available for simplified issue life insurance.
+Since Sagicor offers universal and whole life insurance policies, its term policies are all convertible to permanent coverage until you reach age 70.
+This is a great benefit, as your financial needs may change as you get older, and permanent coverage isn't always available for simplified issue life insurance.
 In addition, Sagicor offers multiple term life insurance riders:

 Keep in mind that each insurer has different restrictions and preferences when it comes to underwriting.
 However, Sagicor may reject your application or offer higher quotes if you have certain common conditions, such as arthritis, asthma, sleep apnea or diabetes.

-Sagicor offers both guaranteed universal life insurance and indexed universal life insurance.
-Both policies offer permanent coverage and have a cash value which can be borrowed against or used to pay premiums.
+Sagicor offers both guaranteed and indexed universal life insurance.
+Both policies offer permanent coverage and have a cash value that can be borrowed against or used to pay premiums.

 |Underwriting||No medical exam if below age 65 and less than $400,000 coverage||Medical exam and health questions|

-Sagicor’s guaranteed universal life insurance policy is somewhat similar to a term life insurance policy that lasts until you turn 120, making it a great choice if you just want a permanent death benefit.
-Premiums are level for the entire length of coverage and you can purchase a policy with no medical exam if the death benefit isn’t greater than $400,000.
-The only key difference is that the policy builds a cash value over time which grows according to a fixed interest rate.
+Sagicor's guaranteed universal life insurance policy is somewhat similar to a term life insurance policy.
+It lasts until you turn 120, making it a great choice if you just want a permanent death benefit.
+Premiums are level for the entire length of coverage, and you can purchase a policy with no medical exam if the death benefit isn't greater than $400,000.
+The only key difference is that the policy builds a cash value over time, which grows according to a fixed interest rate.

-Sagicor’s indexed universal life insurance is fairly standard as compared to policies from other insurers.
-A portion of premiums is put towards the policy’s cash value and the cash value grows according to the investments you choose.
-The policy is limited though, as Sagicor only offers three investment options:
+Sagicor's indexed universal life insurance is fairly standard as compared to policies from other insurers.
+A portion of premiums is put toward the policy's cash value, and the cash value grows according to the investments you choose.
+The policy is limited, though, as Sagicor only offers three investment options:

 - Fixed interest rate (around 3%)

-- S&P 500 (with a cap on the maximum interest rate your account will be credit within a given month)
+- S&P 500 (with a cap on the maximum interest rate, your account will be credited within a given month)